alone412/Bad_OnePlus13r/README.md

-# Wild+×br0k3n Kernels for Android
+# EmberHeart Kernel for OnePlus 11

 ## Your warranty is no longer valid!

-I am **not responsible** for bricked devices, damaged hardware, or any issues that arise from using this kernel.

-**Please** do thorough research and fully understand the features included in this kernel before flashing it!

-By flashing this kernel, **YOU** are choosing to make these modifications.
-If something goes wrong, **do not blame me**!
+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or the current economic crisis.
+Please do some research if you have any concerns about features included in this kernel before flashing it!
+YOU are choosing to make these modifications, and if you point your finger at me for messing up your device, I will laugh at you.
 ---

 # Other Links: